 Brad Taylor served for more than twenty-one years in the U.S. Army, retiring as a Special Forces Lieutenant colonel.
-He’s most recently the author of Ring of Fire, the latest in his Pike Logan series.
+He’s most recently the author of Operator Down, the latest in his Pike Logan series.
 He joins Signature to say frankly: If you do your research and exercise some imagination, go ahead and discard the old “write what you know” advice.

 One of the oldest pieces of advice given to an aspiring writer is, “write what you know,” which is fine if he happens to be John Grisham writing about the law, or Joseph Wambaugh writing about the police.

 But, what if one wants to write about something very few people have actually done?
 Something like Jason Bourne, or — yes — John Rambo, when the writer has no idea what such a life really entails?
 Most writers want to relay the story as accurately as possible, without making details up out of whole cloth.
 Because of that, I’m routinely asked for advice on various aspects of the military and the mindset of a Special Operations soldier (yes, when I started writing, I did, in fact hew to the advice.
 If I had been a policeman, my main character would have been a cop.
 I was an Operator, so that’s where I went).

 Is it possible to write realistically and/or accurately about a shadowy black-ops team without having lived at least some of that life?